S4nfs/MyPROJECTS/README.md

 ## Description

+Welcome to the ultimate guide to programming languages!
+This GitHub repository contains comprehensive tutorials on all major programming languages & frameworks, including PHP, Javascript, Bash, React, Bootstrap, and more.
+Whether you're a beginner or an experienced developer, this hand-made guide will help you master the basics and take your coding skills to the next level and covers everything from syntax and data structures to algorithms and best practices, making it easy for you to learn at your own pace.

-🚀 This repository shares ALL of the resources referenced with other available projects of mine.
+This repository shares ALL of the resources referenced with other available projects of mine.
+Note: Avoid filenames like demo*.js or debug*.js as they are for debugging purposes.

 ## Academic Honesty 🎓